mohammadshahidzade/starter-hugo-academic/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-I am something that should be deleted a B.Sc student in Computer Engineering, from the Department of Computer Engineering ([CE](https://ce.uk.ac.ir/en/home)) at Shahid Bahonar University of Kerman ([SBUK](https://uk.ac.ir/en/home)) under the supervision of professor [Behnam Ghavami](https://scholar.google.com/citations?user=a0vk8BkAAAAJ&hl=en).
+I am a B.Sc student in Computer Engineering, from the Department of Computer Engineering ([CE](https://ce.uk.ac.ir/en/home)) at Shahid Bahonar University of Kerman ([SBUK](https://uk.ac.ir/en/home)) under the supervision of professor [Behnam Ghavami](https://scholar.google.com/citations?user=a0vk8BkAAAAJ&hl=en).

 My research focuses on Computer Aided Design, Robust and Reliable Deep Learning models, Efficiency and quantization of Deep Learning models, and parallel programming.
 Currently, I am working on Quantization and Binarization of Deep learning models.